mattmc3/zephyr/plugins/editor/README.md

 **Ctrl-Z** - Push current command to background, or bring back with Ctrl-Z on empty line (enabled by default)

+**Home / End** - Go to the ends of the current line, and to the ends of the whole buffer when already there (enabled by default)

 **Ctrl-X Ctrl-S** - Add `sudo` to the beginning of the line (enabled by default)

 **Ctrl-X Ctrl-E** - Edit the current command in `$EDITOR` (enabled by default)